tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_pixels_and_graphics.md

   <figcaption>Before proceeding, ensure that your Display window shows two greyscale masks.</figcaption>
 </figure>

 With each iteration, we must sample nine pixels for the kernel.
-The loop begins at the top-left pixel, meaning that, on the first iteration the kernel samples five 'empty' pixels the lie beyond the edges.
+The loop begins at the top-left pixel, meaning that, on the first iteration the kernel samples five 'empty' pixels that lie beyond the edges.
 To keep things simple, we will not use the 'extend' trick; rather, Processing will record these as black.
 This will result in slightly darkened border pixels, but nothing too noticeable.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mwaashambooy-zoom.png" />